kunalparmar/kit-deploymentizer/README.md

 ##### configuration default name: kit.yaml

-This is a small (optional) configuration file.
-Deploymentizer looks by default in the root of the `--loadPath` for a `kit.yaml` file.
-You can specify any file by passing in the --conf flag at startup.
+This is a small configuration file used to configure paths and the plugin to be used by Deploymentizer.
+You can specify the file by passing in the --conf flag at startup.
 This can be used to set the paths for the various files and configure the plugin used for loading env configuration.
-You can override the `load.path` and `output.path` from command line flags at run time.

 Default `kit.yaml` looks like:
 ```